gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 }
 ```

-and we need to look the color location
+and we need to lookup the color location

 ```js
 // setup GLSL program